The Truth About Icing & Recovery

 Whole Body Cryotherapy, WBC

 The latest trend related to ice is Whole-Body Cryotherapy (WBC).
 Those who sell and use WBC machines claim that WBC can improve blood circulation, relieve pain, speed recovery, reduce muscle soreness, and help medical conditions such as osteoarthritis.
-While this treatment has been endorsed by celebrities, professional athletes, and wellness centers alike, the effectiveness has yet to be proven.
+While this treatment has been endorsed by celebrities, professional athletes, and wellness centers alike, its effectiveness has yet to be proven.
 According to an article on the FDA’s website: Whole Body Cryotherapy

 This so-called treatment hasn’t been proven to do any of these things…Consumers may incorrectly believe that the FDA has cleared or approved WBC devices as safe and effective to treat medical conditions.
 That is not the case.
 In fact, not a single WBC device has been cleared or approved by the agency in support of these claims…While the healing benefits of cryotherapy remain unconfirmed the potential risks are readily apparent.
-Potential hazards with WBC include asphyxiation, frostbite, burns, and eye injury….The FDA is also concerned that patients who opt for WBC treatment especially in place of treatment options with established safety and effectiveness—may experience a lack of improvement or a worsening of their medical conditions.15 It seems that WBC is another fad that is understudied and over-glorified.
+Potential hazards with WBC include asphyxiation, frostbite, burns, and eye injury….The FDA is also concerned that patients who opt for WBC treatment, especially in place of treatment options with established safety and effectiveness—may experience a lack of improvement or a worsening of their medical conditions.15 It seems that WBC is another fad that is understudied and over-glorified.

 Cryotherapy Weight Loss